wtnm/fform/tutorial.en.md

 #### 07. Expansion and combination of schemes
 Let's add the possibility of registration to the form.
-We will display the fields in a separate layer, and transfer the scheme to `definitions.login` and create a link to it in the root element:
+We will display the fields in a separate layer, transfer the scheme to `definitions.login` and create a link to it in the root element:
 ```js
 schema = {
 	"definitions": {